erotronik/CoyoStim/README.md

 # CoyoStim

-This library lets you control the DG-Labs 2.0 estim box (aka Coyote) with ESP-32 based boards.
-It doesn't yet support the newer [3.0](https://dungeon-lab.com/home.php?ref=ymqxmdh) version.
+This library lets you control the [DG-Labs 2.0 or 3.0 estim box](https://dungeon-lab.com/home.php?ref=ymqxmdh) (aka Coyote) with ESP-32 based boards.

 The DG-Labs eStim box is popular but requires you to use a phone app to control it.
 This library facilitates the development of